bentoml/BentoML/docs/source/guides/build-options.rst

 You specify the required Python packages for a given Bento using the ``python.packages`` field.
 BentoML allows you to specify the desired version and install a package from a custom PyPI source or from a GitHub repository.
-If a package lacks a specific version, BentoML will lock versions for all dependency packages when building a Bento.
+If a package lacks a specific version, BentoML will lock the versions of all Python packages in the current environment when building a Bento.

 .. code-block:: yaml